Reveal-Energy-Services/orchid-python-api/README-dev.md

   This command copies the tutorial files into an optionally specified (virtual environment) directory.
 (The default destination is your current working directory.)
 Note that this command is a command-line script that runs in a console or terminal.
-Additionally, this command supports a help flag (`-h` / `--help`) to provide you with help on running this command.
+Additionally, this command supports a help flag, `-h` or `--help`, to provide you with help on running this command.

 More detailed instructions for running the tutorials can be found at: